scuzzilla/rpki-arch/README.md

 ### Enabling BGP Path validation

-Now that all the legitimate ASNs are participating to the RPKI process we should be able to quickly identify the **Invalid** BGP paths.
+Now that all the legitimate ASNs are participating to the RPKI process I should be able to quickly identify the **Invalid** BGP paths.
 As expected, showing the IPv4 unicast BGP database of the router belonging to ASN 10 is reveling that the path towards ASN 30 is not verified:
 ```c
 RP/0/0/CPU0:router-asn10#show bgp ipv4 unicast origin-as validity | b ^Origin-AS